xalisci/developer.chrome.com/site/en/blog/third-party-origin-trials/index.md

       even when a valid third-party token is provided.
 The exclusion percentage varies (or might not apply) for each trial, but is typically less than 5%.

-1. Click the Register button to submit your request.
+1. Click the "Register" button to submit your request.
 1. Your third-party token will be issued immediately, unless further review of the request is required.
 (Depending on the trial, token requests may require review.)
 1. If review is required, you'll be notified by email when the review is complete and your